 Guides and Manuals

-Strengths & Needs Assessment Guidance (PDF) will assist youth-serving organizations in conducting a comprehensive strengths and needs assessment, identifying community assets, gaps in services and resources and stakeholder perspectives on interventions and responses, treatment services, prevention, and victim safety.
+Strengths & Needs Assessment Guidance will assist youth-serving organizations in conducting a comprehensive strengths and needs assessment, identifying community assets, gaps in services and resources and stakeholder perspectives on interventions and responses, treatment services, prevention, and victim safety.
 This resource was originally developed for OVW STEP Program grantees.

 Youth Services Policy Development Tool outlines the key elements in building comprehensive, coherent and youth survivor-centered organizational policies, including which policies a project team should have, why those policies are important and how to develop those policies effectively.
 This resource was originally developed for OVW Consolidated Youth grantees.